hugoladret/blog/hugoladret/content/post/sua_ks3.md

 end
 ```

-Similarly, rewrite the StandardConfig_MOVEME file into a function, then write a new matlab script :
+Similarly, rewrite StandardConfig_MOVEME file into a function, then write a new MATLAB script:
 ```matlab
 % Load the default parameters from StandardConfig_MOVEME.m ops = StandardConfig_MOVEME();